 - Miss Havisham’s room in Great Expectations, with the wedding cake covered with cobwebs, in which she lived out her life after she was jilted.

 The Caro fellowship is open to all biographers anywhere in the world who are writing in English and whose work requires travel to a particular archive and/or a particular place significant to the life of the biographical subject.
 The fellowship is restricted to support works of biography, e.g. not of history, autobiography, or memoir.
 BIO welcomes submissions for non-print biographies such as documentary films.
 A publishing contract is not required for eligibility.
-BIO will award either one $5,000 or two $2,500 fellowships, based on the judgment of the panel of three judges.
+BIO will award up to four winners with a minimum award of $2,500 each, based on the judgment of the panel of three judges.

 Complete the on-line entry form.
 (Please note that the form can be tricky.
 When filling out one’s address, for example, “city” and “state” go in the boxes above the words, not below).

-Upload the following submission materials in a single document:
+Upload the following submission materials in one single PDF document:

 - Project description (500 words or less).
-Provide a synopsis of the biography and explain how this work fits into the mission of the Caro fellowship.
+Provide a synopsis of the biography and explain how this work fits into the mission of the Caro fellowship (see “About the Award”).
 Provide details of where you wish to travel and why, and explain how such travel is relevant to your project.
 If you wish to travel to places where your subject lived or worked, provide relevant details.
 If you wish to travel to particular archives, specify why they will be important for your biography.

 - Details of your proposed budget.
 Provide an estimated cost of travel and possible housing.